 Here is a new unwrapped acoustic phase overlay of the coffee table subs (red) and the front speakers (blue) measured at the seat with a loop-back timing reference for assured accuracy.
 The coffee table subs have a 36dB/octave LP cornering at 90Hz:

-Note: I don’t trust REW’s low frequency phase data.
-I think the developer even says that it is limited by the broad nature of the impulse peak.
+- Note: I don’t blindly trust REW’s low frequency phase data.
+I think the developer even says that it’s limited by the broad nature of the impulse peak when a sub is measured on its own, so the red trace can’t really be trusted.

 Nonetheless, if it is correct, the phase alignment is good below 80Hz, but there is spread from 80Hz up.
 So a planned modification of the coffee table subwoofer controller’s filtering will see its low-pass corner shifted from 90Hz down to 70Hz (still good for sub-synth).
 The coffee table subs are situated much closer to the sofa than the main speakers and the effect of the filters is to lag phase, so lowering the corner frequency will increase lag and so reduce the amount by which the subs lead the main speakers from 80Hz up.